elfsternberg/barre/README.md

 ### Macros

-A macro library is provided.
+A macro library is provided (but doesn't work yet!).
 The above examples could be written as:

 `alt['a', 'b']`